SKT's Haein Gains Momentum as a Core Driver of Korea's AI Strategy

 News provided bySK Telecom

-The name Haein is inspired by Haeinsa Temple, home to the Tripitaka Koreana— one of the world's most complete and enduring collections of Buddhist scriptures.
+The name Haein is inspired by Haeinsa Temple, home to the Tripitaka Koreana (Palman Daejanggyeong) — one of the world's most complete and enduring collections of Buddhist scriptures.
 SK Telecom chose the name to reflect its vision of building a foundational AI infrastructure that enables the creation, accumulation, and responsible use of knowledge over time.

 At the infrastructure layer, Petasus AI Cloud provides a high-performance, AI-optimized data center virtualization platform that supports heterogeneous xPU environments, including GPUs and CPUs.
 Its Dynamic Allocation technology enables flexible partitioning and assignment of large GPU clusters by virtualizing various transport protocols such as NVLink, InfiniBand, and RoCEv2, thereby enhancing security, performance, and resource efficiency.